Queen Concertography 1992-2012

 The Show Must Go On

 Queen appeared at the premiere of the ballet and performed one track, with Elton John on vocals and Spike Edney on keyboards, which was the last performance by Queen with John Deacon.
-The track was later released on 'Greatest Hits III' and 'Greatest Flix III'.
+The track was later released on 'Greatest Hits III' and 'Greatest Flix III', and on a bonus DVD included in some versions of the 'Greatest Hits - We Will Rock You' US album.

 1. 17 January 1997 - National Theatre De Challiot, Paris, France